What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Detecting Gender Pronouns

 \subsection{Results}

-\subsubsection{Classification Performance}
+\subsubsection{Classification Performance.}

-For experiment (1), the binary classification distinguishing GP users from NP users, we find that using all of the feature sets improve predictive performance over the baseline \texttt{Random} and \texttt{Majority} models (Fig. \ref{fig:rq2_results}).
+For experiment (1), the binary classification distinguishing GP users from NP users, we find that using all of the feature sets improves predictive performance over the baseline \texttt{Random} and \texttt{Majority} models (Fig. \ref{fig:rq2_results}).
 Embeddings of the textual data are the best single predictors of gender pronouns, achieving a macro-F1 of 84\% ($SE=0.05\%$).
 User activities are the second best predictors at 77\% macro-F1 ($SE=4.53\%$), albeit with a much larger variance.
 The feature set on top mentions achieves an impressive score of 69\% macro-F1 ($SE=2.12\%$).
 Including all features yields a slightly better score of 85\% ($SE=0.24\%$).
 These results indicate that users' sharing activities encode substantial signals to predict whether they disclose gender pronouns.

 For experiment (2), the multiclass classification of gender pronoun category, we note a similar improvement in classification performance over the baselines (Fig. \ref{fig:rq2_results}).
-However, the improvement is more modest than what was achieved in experiment (1), using all feature sets attaining a macro-F1 of 47\% ($SE=0.19\%$), indicating that discerning a user's gender pronoun category is a more challenging task.
+However, the improvement is more modest than what was achieved in experiment (1), The model using all feature sets attained only a macro-F1 of 47\% ($SE=0.19\%$), indicating that discerning a user's gender pronoun category is more challenging.
 Textual features remain the best predictors of gender pronoun category at 46\% macro-F1 ($SE=0.19\%$), whereas activities features are the worst predictors at 35\% macro-F1 ($SE=2.50\%$).
 The feature set of top mentions is the best single set of features after the textual features, yielding a score of 42\% ($SE=1.12\%$).
-In the appendix, we include additional analyses on the differences in the tweet-level and user-level features among users of various gender pronoun categories.